 Early intervention requirements

-The NDIS talks about early intervention as the Early Childhood Early Intervention Approach and has more information about it on their website.
+The NDIS talks about early intervention as the Early Childhood Early Intervention Approach and has more information about it on its website.

-It is important to advise the NDIS of any equipment needs for yourself or your child that you are aware of during your planning meeting, including any equipment prescriptions in progress.
-Equipment needs should be discussed as part of your planning meeting including the:
+It is important to advise the NDIS of any equipment needs for yourself or your family member that you are aware of during your planning meeting, including any equipment prescriptions that may be in progress.
+Equipment needs should be discussed as part of your planning meeting, Including:

 If you are waiting on an item of government funded equipment, you should tell your planner about these equipment needs.
 This is important even if the funding for the equipment item had been approved by the state government system before your transition to the NDIS.

-If you or your child need new equipment or changes to current equipment, talk to your planner about including hours for assessment and recommendation.
+If you or your family member needs new equipment or changes to current equipment, talk to your planner about including hours for assessment and recommendation.
 You will need hours to cover appointments and also for the assessor to organise trials, quotes and submitting a funding request to the NDIA.

-If you or your child have existing equipment, ask your NDIA planner to include funding for any repairs or maintenance for this equipment into the Assistive Technology budget of your plan.
+If you or your family member has existing equipment, ask your NDIA planner to include funding for any repairs or maintenance for this equipment into the Assistive Technology budget of your plan.
 This funding will be important if you need a repair or service on any equipment.

 The NDIS may be able to fund home modifications for eligible participants.
-For complex home modifications, Novita has therapists who are qualified and skilled in Complex Home Modifications and working with the NDIS.
-For further information you can call us on 1300 668 482 or email firstname.lastname@example.org and refer to the NDIS website for information about NDIA funded Home Modifications.
+For major and minor home modifications, Novita has therapists who are qualified and skilled in Home Modifications and working with the NDIS.
+For further information you can call us on 1300 668 482 or email email@example.com and refer to the NDIS website for information about NDIA funded Home Modifications.